projectglow/glow/docs/source/getting-started.rst

 ----------------

-This notebook demonstrates some of the key functionality of Glow, like reading in a genomic dataset, saving it as a `Delta Lake <https://delta.io>`_, and performaing a genome-wide assocation study.
+This notebook demonstrates some of the key functionality of Glow, like reading in a genomic dataset, saving it as a `Delta Lake <https://delta.io>`_, and performing a genome-wide assocation study.

 .. notebook:: _static/notebooks/tertiary/gwas.html